boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 This document defines the Transport Network with a service provider scope (i.e. WAN ).
 The role of the TN is to interconnect Cutomer Networks (e.g. 5G sites with 5G Network Functions).

-This document makes of the terms defined in {{!I-D.ietf-teas-ietf-network-slices}}:
-* The TN extends up to the Provider Edge (PE).
-* The PE is logically connected to the Customer Network via an Attachment Circuit.
-* The CE is a device managed by the customer (i.e. 5G Network Orchestration) that provides logical connectivity to the Transport Network via the Attachment Circuit.
-The CE can be a 5G Network Function (i.e. an element of 5G domain), or a TN Function (router, switch).
-We also assume that the Transport Network is based on IP, MPLS or SRv6 technologies.
-Additionally, the orchestration of the TN is based on the IETF NSC.
-In parrallel, a 5G Network Slice Orchestrator is responsible for orchestating the end-to-end 5G Slice logic.
-This includes the orchestration of the Customer Network and the Transport Network. including Network Functions and the Transport Network.
-The Orchestration of the TN is enforced via the IETF NSC.

 ~~~~
 {::include ./drawings/end-to-end-TN.fig}
 ~~~~
 {: #fig-end-to-end title="TN integration in 5G E2E Slicing" artwork-align="center"}

-Deployments may not strictly fit with the generic PE/CE definition above.
-For example, the provider can mandate the use of a  Managed CE (aka Managed CPE) when providing VPNs services.
-Conversely, a CE (i.e. managed by the customer) may implement an MPLS/SRv6 PE function when connected to the Provider network via inter-AS MPLS/SRv6 techniques (e.g. Option B as per [???
-REF]).
-These common Use-Cases introduce confusion in the existing terminology (PE or CE) and the actual location of the Attachment Circuit.
-The following sections clarifies these aspects.

-???
-Define the Customer Network Orchestration logic.

 ======================================OLD ------------------------- CHECK
 ###  Segmentation of the NF-to-NF Datapath